Environment Maine Research and Policy Center

 This requirement is part of the California Energy Commission’s 2019 Building Energy Efficiency Standards, which also ramp up energy efficiency requirements for buildings.
 The new standards are expected to reduce greenhouse gas emissions from 2020 to 2023 equivalent to taking 115,000 cars off the road.
 Under the new standards homeowners are expected to save $19,000 over 30 years.

-- Set strong energy efficiency standards for homes.
-Improving energy efficiency in homes is one of the most important steps to make a renewable energy system work.14 The average single-family home in the U.S. would need over 9 kW of solar panels to meet its electricity usage versus the average home solar system size energy waste through high-efficiency lighting and electric appliances, and by improving the energyefficiency of attics, walls, windows and doors, rooftop solar panels can better meet homes’ energy needs.
+• Set strong energy efficiency standards for homes.
+Improving energy efficiency in homes is one of the most important steps to make a renewable energy system work.
+The average single-family home in the U.S. would need over 9 kW of solar panels to meet its electricity usage versus the average home solar system size installed during 2017 of 7.4 kW.
+By eliminating energy waste through high-efficiency lighting and electric appliances, and by improving the energyefficiency of attics, walls, windows and doors, rooftop solar panels can better meet homes’ energy needs.

 • Accelerate home electrification and adoption of electric vehicles.
 Transitioning home heating and hot water systems, and other appliances that currently run on gas and oil, to solar hot water or electricity can maximize the benefits of residential solar energy.
 The same is true of switching from gasoline-powered to electric vehicles, which are often recharged at home.
 All-electric homes can meet much or all of their energy needs with rooftop solar panels – benefiting homeowners financially and helping to transition to a 100 percent clean, renewable energy system.